Hierarchical Network Design

 Access

-In the event that a message is designated for a local host, determined by the network segment of the IP address, the message remains limited within the local domain.
-However, should the message be directed toward a disparate network, it is then routed upwards to the “Distribution Layer.”
-In this context, switches serve as the pivotal link to the distribution layer devices, which are typically represented by Layer 3 entities, such as routers or Layer 3 switches, exemplified by the Cisco 2960-XR.
+If a message is designated for a local host, determined by the network segment of the IP address, the message remains limited within the local domain.
+However, should the message be directed toward a disparate network, it is routed to the “Distribution Layer.”
+In this context, switches serve as the pivotal link to the distribution layer devices, typically represented by Layer 3 entities, such as routers or Layer 3 switches, exemplified by the Cisco 2960-XR.

 Distribution

-The distribution layer serves as a nexus for distinct networks, arranging the transmission of data between them.
-It often houses more robust switches, exemplified by the Cisco C9300 series depicted in the illustration, as well as routers for network interconnection.
-Devices at the distribution layer govern both the nature and volume of traffic that traverses from the access layer to the core layer.
+The distribution layer serves as a nexus for distinct networks, arranging data transmission between them.
+It often houses more robust switches, exemplified by the Cisco C9300 series depicted in the illustration, and routers for network interconnection.
+Devices at the distribution layer govern the nature and volume of traffic traversing from the access layer to the core layer.

 Cisco C9300 Series